cronkitedata/dj/docs/_pages/syllabus.md

 Daily work is made up of several distinct elements:

-* Labs and homework, which will be simply noted as "Complete" or "Incomplete".
+* <ins>Labs and homework</ins>, which will be simply noted as "Complete" or "Incomplete".
 A complete assignment is one that is turned in on time at an acceptable level of quality, accuracy and completeness.
 (40%)

-* Preparation for class, including attention to the reading and viewing and practicing on your own.
-(25%)
+* <ins>Preparation for class</ins>, including attention to the reading and viewing and practicing on your own.
+(25%). <br><br> Preparation will take a different amount of time for each student each week.
+I expect you will spend about 6 hours outside of class on the assignments.
+Being prepared means:

+  *	Carefully reading or watching all of the assigned material and exploring some of the recommended pieces or links.
+Ideally, you'll discuss these readings on Slack before class begins.
+  *	Following along on all of the tutorials and walkthroughs, and completing any self-assessments or quizzes.

-* Application of data skills and principles to journalism.
+* <ins>Application of data skills and principles to journalism</ins>.
 This includes news judgment, ethics, accuracy, writing / presentation, and research/reporting when appropriate.
 We won't be doing full stories here, but it's still a journalism class.
 This matters as much as any technical skill you might learn.
 (20%)

-* Teamwork, initiative, engagement, and attention to editorial direction.
+* <ins>Teamwork, initiative, engagement, and attention to editorial direction</ins>.
 Offer your superpowers to the group and pay attention to suggestions to take your work to the next level.
 (15%)

 There are **three self-assessment assignments** in Canvas.
 In each of these assessments, you'll tell me how well you think you're doing on each of these elements and suggest a grade.
 Please arrange for a short visit with me within a day or two of turning in a self-assessment.
 I'll provide the grade for that portion of the daily work after we meet.